Medowhill/pl_articles/en/11/index.md

 }
 ```

 The `Num` case creates a `NumV` instance.
 Both `Add` and `Sub` cases check whether values are integral, respectively calculate the sum or the difference, and create `NumV` instances.
-The `Id` case equals that of WAE.
+The `Id` case equals that of VAE.
 The `Fun` case constructs a `CloV` instance.
 The `App` case obtains a closure by evaluating the function, calculates the argument, adds the argument to the environment of the closure, and evaluates the body of the closure.

 Passing \((\lambda x.\lambda y.x+y)\ 1\ 2\) and the empty environment to `interp` results in `NumV(3)`.